babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 ### 3.3.
 Sync from scratch

-Is it also possible to sync from scratch, i.e., block `1`.
+Lastly, you can also sync from scratch, i.e., block `1`.
 This will require you to use 2 different babylond binaries and perform the babylon software upgrade when needed.